lzim/mtl/red/part1/part1_learner/mtl_red_part_1_see.md

 **For _MTL_ 2.0, click [here](https://github.com/lijenn/mtl/blob/master/blue/session02/s02_learner/mtl_session02_see.md).**

-### 4. Click to view the "data" tab, which show your team's individual patient information.
+### 4. Click to view the "data" tabs, which show your team's individual patient information.

-- In the data tabs, providers can _zoom in_ on specific veterans.
+#### In the data tabs, providers can _zoom in_ on specific veterans.
 Patient information corresponds to the same categories as the team trends:  diagnoses (Diag), encounters (Enc), health factor data (HF; e.g., suicide plans, evidence-based practice templates), measures (Meas), and behavioral and suicide risks (Flag) from Mental Health Assistant.
- - Providers can filter to find specific patients, or produce reports by navigating to the right side of the screen and clicking on the "Funnel" icon to unhide filter panel.
+#### Providers can filter to find specific patients, or produce reports by navigating to the right side of the screen and clicking on the "Funnel" icon to unhide filter panel.
-- Note: If you do not see something that you would expect or previously saw, check to see if a filter is applied.
-   - Click on the funnel icon in the top upper right.
-Filters are active if it says "Filters and slicers affecting this visual."

-- **What data tab would you use to find out how many current patients on the team are engaged in a specific evidence-based psychotherapy?
-What column shows you the session number (EBP template) that the patient is on?**
+- **What data tab would you use to find out how many current patients on the team are engaged in a specific evidence-based psychotherapy?**
-- **What viz option would you use to see what the most common service encounters or visits are?**
-- **Are there services that have been increasing over time?**
-- **Are there services that have been decreasing over time?**
+-  **What column shows you the session number (EBP template) that the patient is on?**

 [![](https://github.com/lzim/teampsd/blob/master/resources/gifs/mtl_2.5/data_ui_filters_unhide_panel.gif?raw=true)](#DontLink)

 _**Tips & Tricks**_
  - dataDiag in the data UI has an additional column after "Diagnoses of Interest," called "Primary Diagnoses", specifying which diagnosis is primary to help providers better understand the characteristics of the patient population.
  - Patients who have requested restricted access to their information have asterisks (******) in the "Patient Name" column.
 If you are a VA provider, you can still identify patients from the "Patient SSN" Column, or "Patient Name" Column.
+ - If you do not see something that you would expect or previously saw, check to see if a filter is applied.
+   - Click on the funnel icon in the top upper right.
+Filters are active if it says "Filters and slicers affecting this visual."

 ## With the team trends (viz) and team patient (data) information in the data UI, your team can efficiently use team meetings to focus on the interrelated issues of care coordination and team quality improvement.